s3vdev/rigcheck/README.md

 ##
 ### Usage ###

-rigcheck will run for example every 5 minutes via cronjob.
-If any soft error is located, your miner will be reatarted or rig will be rebooted automatically.
-In addition, each miner restart or rig reboot is logged in /var/log/rigcheck.log with date and time.
+If you setup your cronjob, rigcheck.sh will run and check some conditions every 5 minutes.
+If any soft error is located, your miner will be restarted (minestop).
+On some conditions like adl_error, GPU error your rig will be rebooted automatically.
+In addition, each miner restart or rig reboot is logged in /home/ethos/rigcheck.log with date and time and error.
-Enjoy!

 ### Optional scripts ###